ryanplusplus/tiny/README.md

 # tiny
 [![Tests](https://github.com/ryanplusplus/tiny/actions/workflows/test.yml/badge.svg)](https://github.com/ryanplusplus/tiny/actions/workflows/test.yml)

 `tiny` is an embedded development library designed to be enjoyable to use, even in a heapless environment.
-Its comopnents are designed to be flexible, reusable, and have RAM and ROM usage. `tiny` can be used bare metal, with an RTOS, or integrated into an existing framework like Arduino or Mbed and can be used on all but the smallest microcontrollers.
+Its components are designed to be flexible, reusable, and have RAM and ROM usage. `tiny` can be used bare metal, with an RTOS, or integrated into an existing framework like Arduino or Mbed and can be used on all but the smallest microcontrollers.

 ## Design
 ### Simple